 Then there is Bo, who had been successfully rehabilitated and was paired with Lek.
 Once they had a baby they were placed in the wild.
 However, Bo kept on leaving his family and coming back to the shelter.
 After the sixth time, they realized that he wasn’t able to stay in the wild.
 His baby on the other hand grew up and had a baby.
 Bo is now a grandfather and this family is successfully living in the wild.

 As a privately funded foundation, the GRP always welcomes donations, they accept via Pay Pal, by bank transfer, or in cash at the donation boxes at the project site.
 We decided to make a donation as well as buy a toy Gibbon and some other products to help this amazing organization.
 We have so much respect for all the people who volunteer their time and care for this project.

-If you are ever in Phuket and see Gibbons being used illegal email them at: [email protected], lets spread the word and help save the gibbons!
+If you are ever in Phuket and see Gibbons being used illegally email them at [email protected], lets spread the word and help save the gibbons!

 If you have the chance, go visit the project and meet the gibbons!